apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     **New in 3.8.0:** Prometheus.io exporter will start a Jetty server and listen this address, default is "0.0.0.0"

 * *metricsProvider.httpPort* :
+    Prometheus.io exporter will start a Jetty server and bind to this port.
+    Prometheus end point will be `http://hostname:httpPort/metrics`.
+    If omitted no HTTP port will be opened.
+  * Note: Either HTTP or HTTPS port has to be specified or both.

+* *metricsProvider.httpsPort* :
-    Prometheus.io exporter will start a Jetty server and bind to this port, it defaults to 7000.
+   Prometheus.io exporter will start a Jetty server and bind to this port.
-    Prometheus end point will be http://hostname:httPort/metrics.
+   Prometheus end point will be `https://hostname:httpsPort/metrics`.
+   If omitted no HTTPS port will be opened.
+    * Note: Either HTTP or HTTPS port has to be specified or both.

 * *metricsProvider.exportJvmInfo* :
     If this property is set to **true** Prometheus.io will export useful metrics about the JVM.